kiankyars/kiankyars.github.io/_posts/2024-06-12-sae-board-game-eval.markdown

 categories: machine_learning
 ---

 *This blog post discusses a collaborative research paper on sparse autoencoders (SAEs), specifically focusing on SAE evaluations and a new training method we call `p-annealing`.
 As the first author, I primarily contributed to the evaluation portion of our work.
 The views expressed here are my own and do not necessarily reflect the perspectives of my co-authors.
-You can access our full paper [TODO](TODO).*
+You can access our full paper [here](https://arxiv.org/abs/2408.00113).*

 **Key Results**